Maccabiah bridge collapse: Investigations

 An investigation by Augustine Zycher for the Australia/Israel & Jewish Affairs Council reported that the IDF had employed Tamir Rowner, an experienced bridge construction engineer, to build previous bridges for the games.
 For the 1997 games, Maccabiah officials, apparently unwilling to pay the IDF's price of $111,000, accepted a bid from Irgunit to build the bridge for $34,750.

 According to Zycher, Mishori kept $7,700 of the payment and gave the rest to Karagula and Ben-Ezra to erect the bridge.
 Karagula and Ben-Ezra hired Bar-Ilan to design and oversee the bridge's construction.
 Bar-Ilan claimed that his bridge as designed would support 250 kg per square metre, which did not meet Israeli government standards, which required a pedestrian bridge to support 500 kg per square metre.
 In any event, the Dotan investigation found that the bridge was far weaker than what Bar-Ilan claimed.
-Furthermore, a municipal permit was required to construct the bridge, which Karagula and Ben-Ezra did not obtain.
-The municipality in which the bridge was constructed was Ramat Gan.
+Furthermore, the municipality of Ramat Gan required a permit to construct the bridge, which Karagula and Ben-Ezra did not obtain.
 Zvi Bar, Ramat Gan's mayor and head of the city planning division which issued construction permits, was a member of the Maccabiah committee that helped select Irgunit.
 Bar apparently did not ensure that Irgunit, Karagula, or Ben-Ezra obtained the necessary permit and made no effort to ensure that the bridge as constructed was safe.

 In 1998, the Knesset commissioned an independent inquiry into the collapse, led by Eliezer Sandberg.
 In 2000, in response to the commission's findings and after continued calls for their removal by the Australian Jewish community, MWU president Ron Bakalarz and chairman Uzi Netanel resigned.